 That’s for the reader to decide.
 But I believe the evidence is abundant.

 Different cultures all around the world present different names, which can become confusing—but the general traditions are directly linked and point to an early center of civilization and religion before mankind was dispersed.
 Thus, with the confusion of the languages and resulting spread of humanity was also a dispersion of the same general religious foundations and even general historical accounts.
-And some form of a tower of Babel story is found throughout seemingly disconnected cultures all over the world, pointing to a common post-Flood genesis of mankind—and perhaps even explaining why the ancient temples in the Americas and the pyramids in Egypt and around the world so closely parallel the ziggurats of Mesopotamia.
+And some form of a tower of Babel story is found throughout seemingly disconnected cultures all over the world, pointing to a common post-Flood genesis of mankind—and perhaps even explaining why the ancient temples in the Americas, Egypt and around the world so closely parallel the ziggurats of Mesopotamia.
 You can read about those parallel tower of Babel stories, from Asia to the Americas to the Pacific and beyond, here.

 This article is part of our series on biblical figures brought to light through archaeology.
 Click on the following links to learn more about King David, King Hezekiah, the Prophet Elisha, the Prophet Jeremiah, and the Governor Nehemiah.